wseide/miniproject1/section1.md

 To correctly use this command, simply type git rm followed by the name of the file that you want removed.

 History = to find the commit history of a specific repository you must go to the commit section and click on a specific file to see the changes and inputs.

+Home Directory and ~ = the Home Directory is where the work is stored for the repository.
+The tilde symbol is used for referencing parent commits and previous heads within the branch.